opendatahub-io/architecture-decision-records/architecture-decision-records/operator/ODH-ADR-Operator-0002-operator-scope.md

 ## Tradeoffs

 The main drawback of using a cluster scoped operator is the impossibility of running multiple instances and/or versions of RHOAI in the same cluster.
-Users that need multiple instances/versions of RHODS are required to use one cluster for each.
-For cases where cost is a concern, alternatives like Hypershift can be considered.
+Users that need multiple instances/versions of RHOAI are required to use one cluster for each.
+For cases where cost is a concern, alternatives like Hosted Control Plane can be considered.

 ## Stakeholder Impacts